Our current point of view on the Q3 2021 markets, which we share with clients, peers and the industry

 — Alex Bass, Chief Investment Officer

-Tax-exempt bonds serve the purpose of providing capital stability and the tax-free income continues to be valuable, particularly for those investors in high-tax states.
-Strong demand coupled with decreased supply dynamics and overall lower interest rates has favored the group.
-However, forward return potential is muted given the historically low-rate environment and credit quality concerns could increase as a result of municipal finances being pressured by the COVID-19 health crisis.
+Tax-exempt bonds serve the purpose of providing capital stability and the tax-free income particularly relative to taxable bonds continues to be valuable for investors in high-tax states.
+Strong demand in anticipation of higher tax rates, coupled with decreased supply has favored the asset class.
+However, forward return potential is limited given the historically low-rate environment.
+As the role of municipal bonds is reduced to capital preservation, a focus on credit quality is paramount.

-While some pockets of the bond market still offer excess spread, the risk/return dynamic in broad bond indices, particularly for taxable investors, remains unattractive – yields are low and duration is elevated.
-We are especially avoiding corporate high yield bonds, where spreads have compressed below average levels and will offer no protection should the credit environment deteriorate.
+While a few segments of the taxable bond market still offer excess spread, the risk/return dynamic in broad bond indices, especially for taxable investors, remains unattractive – yields are low and duration is elevated.
+We are especially avoiding corporate high yield bonds, where yields have fallen to 4% and do not offer sufficient compensation should the credit environment deteriorate.

 US Large Cap

-The continuing accommodative monetary policy and expected fiscal stimulus will provide support to the equity markets into 2021.
-November’s election results and positive vaccine announcements reduced uncertainty and paved the path for a broader economic recovery, one that should see cyclical and value stocks gain ground on growth stocks.
-Our neutral stance on equities is driven by the current valuation, however we would look to take advantage of periods of market weakness to add exposure, favoring more cyclical and value equities.
+The continuing accommodative monetary policy and additional fiscal stimulus will provide support to the equity markets this year.
+Increased vaccine rollout paves the path for a broader economic recovery, one that should see cyclical and value stocks continue to gain ground on growth stocks.
+Our Neutral stance on equities is driven by the current valuation, however we would look to take advantage of periods of market weakness to add exposure, favoring more cyclical and value equities.

 US Small / Mid Cap

-We are seeing positive momentum in small/mid cap equities on the heels of vaccine announcements in November.
-Smaller, domestically-oriented companies will benefit and see increased investor interest as the economy reopens.
-As companies in this market segment generally have higher leverage levels and lower profitability, sector and security selection is important and supports an active management approach.
+Smaller, domestically-oriented companies will benefit as the U.S. economy reopens, however the rally this year particularly in small cap value equities is reflective of optimistic expectations.
+Additionally, as companies in this market segment generally have higher leverage levels and lower profitability, sector and security selection is important and supports an active management approach.

-Developed international markets are trading at a more attractive valuation relative to the US and their historic averages.
-We believe a weaker US dollar, the prior meaningful underperformance, and generally more effective COVID-19 response will be supportive of international developed markets as the underperformance to the US markets narrows.
+Developed international markets are trading at a more attractive valuation relative to the U.S. and a smaller premium relative to their long-term average valuations.
+We believe that a broader global recovery as the COVID health crisis abates will be supportive of international developed markets and we will see the prior underperformance to the U.S. markets reverse course.

 The underperformance of Emerging Markets over the past decade has made valuations more attractive, considering that earnings growth has sustained.
-A weaker US dollar and strong underlying demographic trends should benefit performance.
+Strong underlying demographic trends and the continuing maturation of the emerging market economies should benefit performance.
 Given the volatility in the asset class, we look to size the allocation to emerging markets appropriately for the specified client risk tolerance.

 Alternative Investments encompass a wide range of strategies.
 Our focus remains on identifying those which can benefit the portfolio through diversification (healthcare royalties), increased cash flows (direct lending, real estate), or by taking on idiosyncratic risks (growth equity).
-Additionally, real assets such as gold and silver can provide a hedge to a weaker US dollar as the monetary supply continues to expand.
+Additionally, real assets such as precious metals and diversified commodities can provide a hedge to a weaker U.S. dollar should inflation surprise to the upside.